xpmatteo/demo-frontend-demo/README.md

 There is now <a href="https://martinfowler.com/articles/demo-front-end.html">an article detailing the Demo Front-End pattern</a>!

+Rewrote the JavaScript code to vanilla; we no longer use jQuery

 # About

 This is a "hello, world" demo for the [Demo Frontends for API-Only Products](https://www.thoughtworks.com/radar/techniques/demo-frontends-for-api-only-products) technique that appears on the March 2023 edition of the Thoughtworks Technology Radar.